asocialapps/frdocs/tech/deploiements.md

 ### Exemples:

-    node tools export-db --in doda,sqlite_a,A --out coltes,sqlite_b,B node tools export-db --in doda,sqlite_a,A --out doda,firestore_a,A node tools export-db --in doda,firestore_a,A --out doda,sqlite_b,A
+    node tools export-db --in 1,doda,sqlite_a,A --out 2,coltes,sqlite_b,B node tools export-db --in 1,doda,sqlite_a,A --out 1,doda,firestore_a,A node tools export-db --in A,doda,firestore_a,A --out A,doda,sqlite_b,A

     Exemple export-st:
     node tools export-st --in doda,fs_a --out doda,gc_a

     Exemple purge-db
-    node tools purge-db --in coltes,firebase_b,A
+    node tools purge-db --in 2,coltes,firebase_b,A
-    node tools purge-db --in coltes,sqlite_b,B
+    node tools purge-db --in 2,coltes,sqlite_b,B

 # Utilitaire d'envoi de mails d'alertes